Exercise in Tension

 Exercise in Tension is the debut studio album of Dessau, released in 1989 by Carlyle Records.

 Music

-The track "Europe Light" was originally released on the Happy Mood EP and was then provided to the 1989 Music View - Radio's Alternative Talk Show #59 & #60 compilation by Joseph Fox Communications, Inc. The song was also remixed and released as additional material on the compact disc version and the following year as a single with "Bejing" on August 3, 1990.
+The track "Europe Light" was originally released on the Happy Mood EP and was then provided to the 1989 Music View – Radio's Alternative Talk Show No. 59 & #60 compilation by Joseph Fox Communications, Inc. The song was also remixed and released as additional material on the compact disc version and the following year as a single with "Beijing" on August 3, 1990.
 The band's cover of Joy Division's "Isolation" was recorded in 1988 and produced by Paul Barker of Revolting Cocks and Al Jourgensen of Ministry.
 The cover has been released as a 12" single and on three various artists compilations: C'Est La Silenz Qui Fait La Musique...
 (1994, Electro Pulse), CDPRO Vol #13 (June 1996) (1996, EMI Music Canada) and Down & Dirty (1999, Pet Rock).
-"Isolation" and the track "Bejing", from the CD edition of the album, became a minor hits for the band.
+"Isolation" and the track "Beijing", from the CD edition of the album, became a minor hits for the band.